jeduardobras/sy-epc-ccs-2024-113-ld-full-stack-coding-challenge/README.md

 <a name="solving-constraints"></a>

 ### 3.2 Challenge Constraints
+- Please keep your repository private.
+Do not fork or publish this challenge.
+We would like to avoid your progress being copied by other candidates.
 - This challenge is meant to represent a real world scenario, so please implement it just as you would while working in a real office environment.
 - This challenge is to be solved by you alone.
 If this challenge overwhelms you, the actual job will do so, too.
 - You are free to use AI assistance tools (e.g. github copilot, chatgpt, ...), web search, documentation, tutorials, etc.